gtunes-dev/fspulse/docs/src/configuration.md

 You can adjust this based on your system's CPU count or performance needs.

+- `hash`: hash function to use when hashing files.
+Values can be `sha2` or `md5` (default: `sha2`)

+Sha2 is more secure but is slower.
+It is appropriate for most users.

 ---

 ## New Settings and Restoring Defaults